Kernix13/vision-grid-express/README.md

 ### High-priority

 1. **BOARD**: Start a slideshow of the images and goal/affirmation statement - issue [#44](https://github.com/Kernix13/vision-grid-express/issues/44)
-2. **ABOUT**: Finish about page copy
+2. **ABOUT**: Finish about page copy and styles
 3. **README**: Finish Use of AI

 ### Non-critical

+1. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
-1. Add some kind of transition/animation for when the home page cards, and board page image-text elements are removed.
+2. Add some kind of transition/animation for when the home page cards, and board page image-text elements are removed.

 ### Stretch or nice-to-haves

-1. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
-2. **BOARD**: Consider using `srcset` for DOM images on different devices on board page for performance reasons
+1. **BOARD**: Consider using `srcset` for DOM images on different devices on for performance reasons
+2. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live
 3. Add JSDoc comments?
 Yes, if I have time but not for every function!
-4. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live

 ### Bugs/Issues/Questions

 1. **BOARD**: Use of innerHTML for board page editable text is an issue!!!
-2. **BOARD**: All page and thumbnail related buttons have a transparent/primary bg color for normal/hover states, the modal nav has primary/accent - page btns do not match the home page.
-Leave it like that?
+2. **BOARD**: I built the settings menu and maybe thubnails wrong because they are offscreen but they can be tabbed to while not visible.

 <!--
   CHECKLIST: ✅ = Done, 📌 = Not Done, ❓ = Questionable section